Meet the Principles

 I am proud to be involved with LLEAD as a curriculum designer and instructor since 2018.
 I am deeply passionate about leadership development and supporting participants in their learning and development.

-In my professional capacity at the University of Victoria, I am the Director for the Office of Student Academic Success and I report to both the University Libraries and the Learning, Teaching Support and Innovation division.
+In my professional capacity at the University of Victoria, I am the Executive Director, Division of Learning and Teaching Support and Innovation (LTSI).

-My role centres around leading initiatives, which foster student engagement and success including coordinating the undergraduate student research awards, developing programming to support student academic writing and integrity, learning strategies programs, and serves as the managing editor for the university’s undergraduate research journal, the Arbutus Review.
+In my previous role I reported both to LTSI and to the University Libraries, leading initiatives which fostered student engagement and success including coordinating the undergraduate student research awards, developing programming to support student academic writing and integrity, learning strategies programs, and serves as the managing editor for the university’s undergraduate research journal, the Arbutus Review.
 With the Libraries, I am responsible for leading the libraries’ instructional program, the Learning Commons, and facilities planning.
 For both divisions, I lead assessment and evaluation indicatives.
 I also believe in being an active academic citizen and sit on several campus wide committees including the Human Research Ethics Board and the University of Victoria’s Board of Governors.

 I completed a PhD in Education – Curriculum and Instruction in 2015 and I am currently an adjunct assistant professor with the Educational Psychology and Leadership Studies department at UVic where I teach graduate courses in the area of diversity, anti-racism education, leadership and narrative inquiry.
 I continue to research and write and have recently co-edited a book Visual Research Methods: An Introduction for Library and Information Studies with Facet Publishing.